So, you want to publish an article in BDJ Student?

 What’s the word count?

 We work on 850 words per page including a photo of the author.
-Please take this into account if you are including images, figures and/or tables.
+This is a guide only – you can write more – but please take this into account if you are including images, figures and/or tables.

 What reference system should I use?